The Anarchy of Scheduling Without Money: Price of Anarchy

 \subsection{Warm Up: The Case of Two Machines}

 To simplify notation, throughout this section we will assume without loss of generality that $\bid{1}\leq \bid{2}$, i.e.\ the input to our algorithm is sorted in nondecreasing order.
-Notice that the true bids $\vecc t=(t_1,t_2)$ do not have to preserve this ordering, since the highest biding machine might very well in reality have the fastest execution capabilities.
+Notice that the true execution times $\vecc t=(t_1,t_2)$ do not have to preserve this ordering, since the highest biding machine might very well in reality not have the fastest execution capabilities.

-Our algorithm for the case of two machines, parametrized by two constants $\lrg>2$, $c> 1$, and denoted by $\mathcal{A}_{\lrg,c}^{(2)}$ is defined by the allocation probabilities in \cref{fig:algo2machines}.
+Our algorithm for the case of two machines, parameterized by two constants $\lrg>2$, $c> 1$, and denoted by $\mathcal{A}_{\lrg,c}^{(2)}$, is defined by the allocation probabilities in \cref{fig:algo2machines}.

-Whenever parameter $c$ is insignificant in a particular context\footnote{In such case, as it is for example in the statement of \cref{th:PoA_1task}, one can simply pick e.g.\ $c=1+\frac{1}{\lrg}$.}, we will just use $\mathcal{A}_{\lrg}^{(2)}$.
+Whenever parameter $c$ is insignificant in a particular context\footnote{In such a case, as it is for example in the statement of \cref{th:PoA_1task}, one can simply pick e.g.\ $c=1+\frac{1}{\lrg}$.}, we will just use $\mathcal{A}_{\lrg}^{(2)}$.

 The main result of this section is the following theorem, showing that by choosing parameter $\lrg$ arbitrarily high, the above algorithm can achieve an optimal Price of Anarchy: \begin{theorem} For the case of one task and two machines, algorithm $\mathcal{A}_{\lrg}^{(2)}$ has a (pure) Price of Anarchy of at most $1+\frac{1}{\lrg}$ (for any $\lrg>2$). \end{theorem}